-Root Canal Therapy – Williamsville, NY
+Root Canal Treatment – Williamsville, NY

 We Save Hurting Teeth from Extraction

 When it comes to fears, undergoing a root canal is typically at the top of the list.
 In fact, did you know that more people seem to be afraid of root canals than of speaking in public?
 But at Amherst Dental Group, you don’t have to worry if we recommend this treatment.
 Our experts will make sure you’re comfortable all the way through so that you’re left smiling with your strong, natural teeth for as long as possible.
-If you want to learn more about root canal therapy, keep reading the information below.
+If you want to learn more about root canal treatment, keep reading the information below.
 Are you experiencing tooth pain?
-Don’t hesitate to reach out to our team and schedule an appointment for root canal therapy in Williamsville, NY!
+Don’t hesitate to reach out to our team and schedule an appointment for root canal treatment in Williamsville, NY!

-• Sedation Options for Anxious Patients
+- Sedation Options for Anxious Patients

-• State-of-the-Art Dental Technology
+- State-of-the-Art Dental Technology

-• High Quality, Durable Dental Crowns
+- High Quality, Durable Dental Crowns

 What Is a Root Canal?

 A lot of people fear getting a root canal simply because they don’t fully understand what it is.
-Root canal therapy is a procedure in which the dentist removes the central pulp (or nerves) and other soft tissue from a tooth.
+Root canal treatment is a procedure in which the dentist removes the central pulp (or nerves) and other soft tissue from a tooth.
 Although many patients experience severe pain prior to having a root canal, the procedure itself involves very little, if any, discomfort, and it ensures that the patient feels no pain afterward and is still able to continue using that tooth for eating, speaking, and smiling.

 Why Is a Root Canal Necessary?

 Without root canals, millions of teeth would need to be removed altogether and eventually replaced.
 While experiencing the pain that often comes before a root canal procedure, patients may think that they would be better off having the tooth extracted.
 But the truth is that tooth replacements, while coming close to replicating the real thing, still aren’t quite as effective as your natural teeth.
-It is worth the effort to save a natural tooth, which is only possible through root canal therapy.
+It is worth the effort to save a natural tooth, which is only possible through root canal treatment.

 Signs You Need a Root Canal